felts94/caverunner/README.md

 or go to the live version at www.caverunner.co

 # To change the game and make your own versions/moddifications
-Open the file called template.js in a text editor, i used textWrangler for OSX and ATOM for pc
+Open the file called template.js in a text editor, I used textWrangler for OSX and ATOM for pc